westonpace/lancedb/docs/src/guides/tables.md

     ```

 === "Javascript"
 You can also create LanceDB tables directly from Arrow tables.
 LanceDB supports Float16 data type!

     ```javascript
     --8<-- "docs/src/basic_legacy.ts:create_f16_table"
     ```

+Note, when using this approach, you must make certain that you are using the
+exact same (duduped) instance of apache-arrow.
+Otherwise the instanceof
+checks in apache-arrow will fail (this is not neccesary for other table creation
+methods, including those using apache-arrow Schema)

 ### From Pydantic Models